MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 # Store a recovery key

-Upload and store your personal recovery key in Intune to meet your organization's security requirements and protect your device.
-Storing your key ensures that you can [retrieve it]
+Upload and store a personal recovery key for your encrypted macOS device.
+Storing your key ensures that you can [retrieve it] (#retrieve-a-personal-recovery-key) or rotate it as needed, and also protects against unauthorized access.

-(#retrieve-a-personal-recovery-key) later if the need arises.
-Should you get locked out of your device, for example, you can access your key on any device from the following locations:
+ For example, should you get locked out of your Mac, you'll be able to access your key on any device from the following locations:

 - Company Portal website
 - Company Portal app for iOS/iPadOS